 As a detox only facility, the counselors at Serenity House Detox & Recovery use methadone in our medical detox programs.
 We use this approach when we feel it’s necessary to keep a patient safe during withdrawal.
 In all our programs, that’s our primary objective.
 Our other available services include:

 - Relapse prevention programs

 - Gender-specific detox programs

 If you or a loved one are showing signs of methadone abuse, someone needs to get back into treatment.
-At our West Palm Beach and Fort Lauderdale facilities, we can help patients get back on track with recovery.
+At our Jupiter and Fort Lauderdale facilities, we can help patients get back on track with recovery.
 For more information about our detox services, you can call us at 866-294-5306.
 If you can focus on a full recovery, you’ll find that life is full of great surprises.